N3pomuceno/ecommerce_analysis/README.md

 ## Using the Database

-To use the database, Docker Desktop must be installed and running.
+To use the database, Docker Desktop or Engine must be installed and running.
 Once set up, start the database with:

 ```bash
 docker-compose up -d